Transfer learning for chemically accurate interatomic neural network potentials: Results

 \section{Results}

 In this section, we apply the proposed transfer learning approach to two different collections of benchmark data sets, MD17~\cite{Chmiela2017, Schuett2017_2, Chmiela2018, Sauceda2019, Christensen2020b} and ANI~\cite{Smith2018, Smith2019, Smith2020}, and present our results and discussions for a set of experiments designed to assess the quality of fine-tuned interatomic NN potentials.
+The presented results are obtained by employing the discriminative fine-tuning technique.
+Thus, the corresponding results for more common approaches, e.g., linear probing, may differ.